JulienMellet/XY-Plotter-2.0-experimentation/README.md

 1. Download and install Processing-2.1.2. http://processing.org/
 2. Install the Processing library, controlP5 -- copy the whole folder to C:\Users\xxx\Documents\Processing\libraries
-3. Open the GRemote.pde by Processing, DIY the code and click the “run” button to test it.
+3. Open the GRemote.pde by Processing, DIY the code and click the �run� button to test it.

 [![alt text](images/XY Plotter 2.0.jpg "Makeblock XY Plotter 2.0")](http://www.makeblock.cc/xy-plotter-robot-kit-2-0/)